Julia A. Moore: Influence

-Mark Twain was a self-described fan of Moore (though not for the reasons Moore would have liked).
-Twain alluded to her work in Following the Equator, and it is widely assumed that Moore served as a literary model for the character of Emmeline Grangerford in Adventures of Huckleberry Finn.
+Mark Twain was a self-described fan of Moore, though not for the reasons she would have preferred.
+Twain alluded to her work in his travelogue Following the Equator, and it is widely assumed that she served as a literary model for the character of Emmeline Grangerford in Adventures of Huckleberry Finn.
 Grangerford's funereal ode to Stephen Dowling Botts: